Dr. Aram Seddigh

 Define your why?

-“He who has a why to live for can bear almost any how,” the philosopher Friedrich Nietzsche is said to have said.
-And quite rightly, a strong vision that is rooted in the company’s challenges and opportunities can give the project stability and facilitate change for employees.
-During this workshop, we support your management team or steering group to develop your vision and fill the concepts with relevant content.
+“He who has a why to live for can bear almost any how,” the philosopher Friedrich Nietzsche allegedly stated.
+And quite rightly – a strong vision that is rooted in the company’s challenges and opportunities can give the project stability and facilitate change for employees.
+During this workshop, we support your management team or steering group in developing your vision and fill the concepts with relevant content.

 During this lecture, current research findings are presented linked to how different types of offices and working methods affect employees’ health and productivity.
 What does the research tell us about what we need to focus on in order to achieve a functioning office design and way of working?
-How do we handle the challenges associated with each design and how do we realize the opportunities?
+How do we handle the challenges associated with each design, and how do we realise the opportunities?

 This is how you create participation!

 Creating participation in projects related to changes in working methods is a success factor.
-Participation gives employees better insight and creates predictability, but above all, participation gives the project group the opportunity to understand the needs of the business and resolve knots that hinder the organization’s efficiency.
-In this workshop, we go through your intended process and reason about how and around what we can create participation.
+Participation gives employees better insight and creates predictability, but above all, participation gives the project group the opportunity to understand the needs of the business and resolve knots that hinder the efficiency of the organisation.
+In this workshop, we go through your intended process and discuss how and around what we can create participation.

 Lead the change to a new way of working

 Change is a natural part of our lives.
-Despite this fact, it is common for changes in office layouts and working methods to arouse a lot of thoughts and feelings.
-During this lecture, the reactions that usually occur during the change are presented and how you can lead the change so that the transition to the new way of working is successful.
+Despite this, it is common for changes in office layouts and working methods to stir up a lot of thoughts and feelings.
+During this lecture, the reactions that usually occur during the change are presented, as well as how you can lead the change so that the transition to the new way of working is successful.

 My Day at Work

-During this workshop, employees get the opportunity to get acquainted with different types of work areas that often occur in a flexible office.
-Then they get the opportunity to choose which surfaces they prefer for which activities.
+During this workshop, employees get the opportunity to get acquainted with different types of workspaces that can be found in a flexible office.
+Afterwards, they get the opportunity to choose which surfaces they prefer for which activities.
 This workshop not only gives employees an understanding of how the new office can be used, but also gives the project team an insight into what preferences the employees have.

-This is how our new way of working will be – which activities do I perform best in which surfaces?
+How our new way of working will be – which activities do I perform best on which surfaces?

-Before the transition to the new way of working, it is wise to make a comprehensive presentation of how the physical, digital and organizational as well as social work environment is intended to work.
-During this workshop, we meet the employees and go through the new way of working and present how it can help them succeed in their assignments.
+Before the transition to the new way of working, it is wise to make a comprehensive presentation of how the physical, digital and organisational work environment are intended to work.
+During this workshop, we meet the employees and go through the new way of working and present how it can help them succeed in their work.